 Veterinary Education Centre

-The Veterinary Education Centre will be welcoming its first cohort of students from 2021.
+The Veterinary Education Centre welcomed its first cohort of students in September 2021.

-In addition to Aberystwyth’s strong laboratory-based facilities on Penglais Campus including the development of the Veterinary Education Centre, specific facilities of relevance to the BVSc course include:
+In addition to Aberystwyth’s strong laboratory-based facilities on Penglais Campus and the Veterinary Education Centre, other facilities of relevance to the BVSc course include:

 Lluest Equine Centre

-There are grazing paddocks within close proximity to the stables, all are well fenced and easily accessed.
+There are grazing paddocks within close proximity to the stables, all of which are well fenced and easily accessed.

-• Outdoor school (60x30m Combi-ride sand and fibre mix
+• Outdoor arena (60x30m Combi-Ride sand and fibre mix)

 • Horsewalker and round pen

 • Loose boxes and demonstration boxes